fferreri/netsuite-data-dumper/README.md

  ns
-  ns:dump    Download all records from all NetSuite known record types ns:export  Export records to CSV format ns:get     Download records from NetSuite
+  ns:dump    Download all records from all NetSuite known record types ns:export  Export records to CSV format ns:fields  Export record fields to the STDOUT for a given file (JSON output from ns:get or ns:dump), no matter the entity type. ns:get     Download records from NetSuite
 ```